your5e/5e-srd-markdown/dnd/51/obsidian_vault/traps/traps.md

 ### Triggering a Trap

 Most traps are triggered when a creature goes somewhere or touches something that the trap's creator wanted to protect.
 Common triggers include stepping on a pressure plate or a false section of floor, pulling a trip wire, turning a doorknob, and using the wrong key in a lock.
 Magic traps are often set to go off when a creature enters an area or touches an object.
-Some magic traps (such as the _Glyph of Warding_ spell) have more complicated trigger conditions, including a password that prevents the trap from activating.
+Some magic traps (such as the [[glyph_of_warding|Glyph of Warding]] spell) have more complicated trigger conditions, including a password that prevents the trap from activating.

 ### Detecting and Disabling a Trap